egalpin/apt-vim/README.md

 ####install
 `apt-vim install [options] [URLs]`  URLs:  URLs of Git repositories separated by whitespace

 Allows you to add a plugin and its configuration to your `vim_config.json` file, _with_ installation.
 This will install any declared dependencies, clone the specified URL, and run any post-install commands.

+There are a number of cases to consider when installing a plugin, as an installation recipe can come from many places:

+1. If a configuration already exists in `vim_config.json` for a specified URL, that configuration will be used.
+2. If a configuraion file was provided with the cloned plugin repo, it will be used.
+Configuration files are in the form of a `json` with `@vimpkg` on the first line.
+See [tern_for_vim]()
+3. If no pre-defined configuration is found, you will be prompted to enter dependencies (if any) and their installation recipes, as well as a recipe for the plugin itself (if any)
+  - A recipe for a plugin refers to commands to run _after_ cloning a plugin's repo
+  - A recipe for a plugin is executed from the context of the cloned directory
+  - Ex.
+[YouCompleteMe]() requires that you run `./install.sh` after cloning

-If a configuration already exists in `vim_config.json` for a specified URL, that configuration will be used.
-To edit the configuration for a given plugin, directly edit the file `~/.vimpkg/vim_config.json` or `remove` and then `install`.
+To edit the configuration for a given plugin after installation, directly edit the file `~/.vimpkg/vim_config.json` or `remove` and then `install` that specific URL.

 If no URLs are provided, you will be walked through installing any plugins in `vim_config.json` that are not already installed.
 You will be prompted with a choice of whether or not to install each package.
 Use `--assume-yes` to select all packages in `vim_config.json`.

-Using the `--json` option allows you to add/install an entire configuration for a plugin.
+Using the `--json` option allows you to install a plugin and specify its configuration.
 This is useful for installing a new plugin to your Vim setup that someone has created a configuration for.
-See above for an example.
+See [above](#options) for an example.

 ####remove
 `apt-vim remove [options] [URLs]` URLs:  URLs of Git repositories separated by whitespace